 How much does a solar panel system cost?

 Another worthwhile step would be to research the solar incentives and rebates available where you live—they can significantly reduce your net cost.
-For example, the federal government offers a 30% solar tax credit.
-This federal ITC has been extended until 2021.
-However, the full 30% figure for the tax credit is only applicable until the end of 2019.
 In an attempt to encourage customers to go solar, some utilities even offer cash rebates.

 How much do you pay for electricity?